rust-stuco/lectures/week1/slides.md

 # Pitfall: Ecosystem

 * Rust is only 8 years old
-* Much smaller ecosystem compared to older langauges
+* Smaller/less mature ecosystem compared to some older langauges
-* _Gaining adoption quickly_
+* _There is a lot of momentum here_

 ---